 My work migrates from the page to the wall, to the floor and into space; returning home before venturing back out again.
-My practice includes drawings and paintings, collages and installations, and public art projects, including murals.
 Throughout, human experiences of place and landscape—including the colors, patterns, light, shapes, and shadows found across the natural world and the built environment—are explored through the lens of contemporary painting.

 Source materials such as photographs, sketches, and maps of patterns—including immigration routes, population density, and topography—are my starting point, with additional sources including my experiences with places I have lived, visited, and researched.
 I frequently revisit older works to find the small moments within them that might resonate at a different scale.
 My process is many-layered.
 When making works on paper and panel, I digitally trace and combine elements from these sources before etching the resulting images into the surfaces of paper or Masonite panels.
 Those surfaces are then layered with shapes and colors drawn from the original sources, airbrushed in acrylic paint.
 Shapes and colors are pulled forward and back from one work to the next such that a common language emerges.